 - the execution by MYOBI of the plausibility tests on self-statements.

 MYOBI strives to include the results of the accountability process in a company’s management statement.

 The self-declaration consists of a statement about the attained maturity level and the ambition for the coming year.
-To make a statement about the maturity level, the management (the board) needs the baselines that correspond to the MYOBI Code of Conduct GDPR.
-MYOBI makes the most current baselines available in the company’s information ecosystem.
+To make a statement about the maturity level, the management (the board) needs the baselines that correspond to the TTP Code of Conduct GDPR.
+MYOBI makes the most current baselines available in the company’s Information ecosystem.

 Accountability Seal Policy

 The Accountability Seal Policy is part of MYOBI’s TTP policy.
-Based on this policy, the management of a company is accountable to society and other users on the trusted network in particular.
+Based on this policy, the management of a company is accountable to society and other users on the Trust Network in particular.
 See Accountability Seal Register for detailed information.